libops/docs/README.md

-# LibOps Documentation
+# libops Documentation

 Viewable at https://docs.libops.io

-This repository contains the documentation for the LibOps platform.
+This repository contains the documentation for the libops platform.

-This repository also serves as an issue queue for any bugs or feature requests for LibOps.
+This repository also serves as an issue queue for any bugs or feature requests for libops.

 ## Local docs development